A Study in Counterbalance - Hemp Chair

 Developed in Thailand, the chair combines hemp fabric and pineapple-leaf agricultural by-product in a counterbalanced structure.
 A tensioned rope allows the elements to remain thin and precise, supporting both upright sitting and a reclined posture that gently elongates the spine.

-The chair is held by forces rather than parts — fibre under load, gravity negotiated, surface behaving as structure.
+The chair is held by forces rather than parts.
 There is no hidden frame, no hierarchy between skin and support.
-What carries the body is the continuous negotiation of counterbalance.
+What carries the body is the continuous negotiation of counterbalancing forces.

 Lineage.